Planning Your Trip

 What to Eat & Drink

-Orlando is an ever-growing metropolis—a patchwork of interlocking communities—that also just happens to draw millions of visitors each year (a record 75 million in 2018) to experience its great weather and numerous attractions.
+Orlando is an ever-growing metropolis—a patchwork of interlocking communities—that also just happens to draw millions of visitors each year (a record 75 million in 2018) to experience its great weather, shopping, and numerous attractions.

 If you're planning an Orlando vacation, learning a little bit about the area and what to expect will help you get the most from your time and vacation dollars.